DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

     path preserving polices, the ones starting with `msp...` that will start putting stuff to another drive instead of failing.
-  * **Not Path Preserving** - Data go to a disk with the most free space, or with the least used space, or disk is picked randomly, or some variation.
+  * **Not Path Preserving** - Data go to a disk with the most free space, or with the least used space, or the disk is picked randomly, or some variation.
 The directories structure plays no role.

 The **default** policy is `pfrd` which picks disk randomly,